-This course is for students who have applied to the Bachelor of Administrative Studies (BAS) or Bachelor of Human Resources Management and are missing the required grade 12U math credit.
+This course is for students who have applied to the Bachelor of Commerce (BCom) or Bachelor of Human Resources Management and are missing the required grade 12U math credit.

 Examine critical mathematical techniques in this 60-hour non-credit course.
 Study fundamental math concepts and how they relate to each other so that you can improve your math skills.